TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 paper provides justifications why should formal logic be used in this kind of human- machine-human communication.
 Importantly, it postulates there is no single language adequate for all means and hence suggests a (Tau) meta-language, TML, designed for constructing languages and translators among them.
-This underlies the concept termed herethe internet of languages.
+This underlies the concept termed here the internet of languages.
 Tau truly is a self-amending system governed by the process of social choice.
 On